Upcoming events

 Warren R. Lang Student Award

 Among the most eagerly anticipated honors presented by the ASCT are the awards for student case presentations at our Annual Conference.
-Established in 1989 by the ASCT Executive Council in memory of Dr. Warren R. Lang, the Warren R. Lang Award was originally awarded to a single graduate of an accredited School of Cytotechnology.
+Established in 1989 by the ASCT Executive Council in memory of Dr. Warren R. Lang, the Warren R. Lang Award was originally awarded to a single graduate of an accredited School of Cytology.

 Today, students presenting cases at the Annual Conference are eligible for this prestigious award.
 The first-place winner receives $150 and a one-year membership to the ASCT, while second- and third-place winners receive $100 and $50, respectively.

-2024 Warren R. Lang Student Award Recipients
+2025 Warren R. Lang Student Award Recipients

-1st - Contessa Radabaugh (Indiana University)
+1st - Michael Vujnovich (Indiana University)

 President's Award